robenkleene/Dotfiles/install/man/markdown/vim/vim-folds.md

 2. `zr`: Repeat until there's the right level of visibility
 3. `za`: Explore a single node

+# Manual

+- Use the `zf` operator to mark a fold, e.g., `zf%` to fold between delimiters

 # Troubleshooting

 - The maximum number of nested folds supported by Vim is `20`, this is the default, and maximum, value of `foldnestmax`